ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 The administrator of the account can set this up as follows:
 * Add a service reference for the '{{site.data.keyword.messagehub}}’ service to the required network zone.

-* Ensure that access from this zone is permitted via the context-based restrictions rules applicable to other cloud services
+* Ensure that access from this zone is permitted by way of the context-based restrictions rules applicable to other cloud services.

 For more information about the service reference creation, see [Service references](/docs/account?topic=account-context-restrictions-whatis#service-attribute){: external}.